Chanda-Abdul/Easy-Budget-Client/README.md

 <img src="screens/landing2.png" alt="Image of Landing page" width="420px">
 <img src="screens/landing3.png" alt="Image of Landing page" width="420px">
 <img src="screens/landing4.png" alt="Image of Landing page" width="420px">

+#### Signup Button

+From the landing page you can click the signup button to view an alert.
+From there you can leave your email address to be notified of future app updates.
+This alert was created with <b>Sweet Alerts</b>

 <img src="screens/signup.png" alt="Image of signup alert" width="420px">

+#### Review your budget screen

+From the landing page you can click the <b>Review your Budget</b> button to navigate to the `/expense` page.
+On this page you can view your list of expenses in an <b>HTML table</b> that renders a database of expenses that were created with <b>PostgreSQL</b>.
+The database is pre-populated with default expenses.
+You can click the <b>Delete</b> button to remove expenses, and you can add expenses with the <b>Add an Expense</b> button to navigate to that screen.
 <img src="screens/expenses1.png" alt="Image of Expense Screen" width="420px">
 <img src="screens/expenses2.png" alt="Image of Expense Screen" width="420px">
 <img src="screens/addexpense.png" alt="Image of add xpense page" width="420px">